Blog Post December 9, 2025 | 14 minutes read

 Imagine finding the product you’re looking for, but all the crucial details are spread throughout the PDP, with no clear structure or logical flow.
 It creates a frustrating customer experience and can impact performance.
 Your product listings need structure.

-Classification and taxonomy — how you organize and label your product data — play a critical role in how easily shoppers can find, understand and trust your listings.
+Classification and taxonomy — how you organize and label your product data — play a critical role in how easily shoppers can find, understand and trust your list of products.
 Without structure or an outdated taxonomy, not only do you confuse shoppers, but you also encounter other problems, like:

 • Miscategorized or hard-to-find products